-6.2.2: Wider peer review
+6.2.2: Wide peer review

-A 30-day widow for peer review will be undertaken in accordance with EMCA Cap 387 and the National SESA Guidelines (2012) as follows:
+A 30-day wider peer review will be undertaken between 22nd and 18th December 2022 in accordance with EMCA Cap 387 and the National SEA Guidelines (2012) as follows:-

-- A public notice inviting stakeholders to review and comment on the report will be placed in the Kenya Gazette and widely read daily newspapers. - The draft SEA report will be uploaded on the NEMA website for free access to all interested parties. - Hard copies of the draft SEA report will be circulated to relevant institutions for review. - Hard copies of the draft SEA report will be circulated to relevant county offices for public review.
+- Public notices inviting stakeholders to review and comment on the report were published in the Kenya Gazette and daily newspapers.
+The notices were also circulated in vernacular radio stations. - The draft SEA report was uploaded on the NEMA website for free access to all interested parties. - Hard copies of the draft SEA report were circulated to relevant institutions for review. - Hard copies of the draft SEA report were circulated to relevant county offices for public review.